 - 10min Stretching

-Within each eight minute rep spend the first three minutes out of the saddle standing on the pedals.
-After that sit down for 30 seconds, then stand for 30 seconds, continue alternating like so until the end of the eight minutes.
+Within each eight-minute rep spend the first three minutes out of the saddle standing on the pedals.
+After that sit down for 30 seconds, then stand for 30 seconds, and continue alternating like so until the end of the eight minutes.